Gameslinx/Tessellation/README.md

 * You can have a much greater amount of control over the planet - You have a low, mid, high and steep texture to use
 * Complete control over how much colour of a texture to apply to the surface VS how much colour of the surface to retain (using an influence map).
 This prevents your grass from changing colour on brown terrain, but lets you change the sand colour as it varies with the planet's surface colour.

+## Availabity
+Parallax will first be released for my planet pack 'Beyond Home' during its beta stage so that I can spend time working on fixing any bugs and working on improvements / optimizations before the mod is used elsewhere.
+After the beta stage, Parallax will be available for any planet configuration.

+As for system requirements, the trailer was recorded using the following specs:
+* Intel i9 9900k, 5.0Ghz
+* RTX 2080 Super
+* 32GB DDR4

+Keep in mind that the trailer was also recorded at 4k.
+I don't have any other benchmarks for performance yet, but if you are running the game at 1080p you can expect similar performance with more modest specs.

+Parallax will be releasing for Beyond Home soon.
+I look forward to you all being able to experience it!